Jencarlos Canela

-Jencarlos Canela (born April 21, 1988) is an American actor and singer.
+Jencarlos Canela (born April 21, 1988) is a Cuban-American actor and singer.
 Canela starred in the telenovela Mi corazón insiste en Lola Volcán, and two other telenovelas.

 In September 2013, he began a new project called "Scan Me" on his official Vevo account with a series of YouTube videos showing behind the scenes clips as he and his collaborators created his new album.

 Canela won Artist of the Year in the 2013 awards show Premios Juventud, and his song "I Love It" won the Song of the Summer award.
 In the 2014 Lo Nuestro Awards show, Canela's "I Love It" music video was nominated for Video of the Year.

 Early life

 Canela was born in Miami, Florida, to Cuban parents, Lisette and Heriberto Canela.
 He is the older brother of actor Jason Canela, and they also have two older siblings, Erick and Annette.
 Canela refused to follow his father's military footsteps and joined Disney Channel to pursue his dream of being the first Cuban Disney Singer.